 Although some practices will allow nurses or technicians to perform facial augmentation with fat transfer (also known as facial fat grafting), only surgeons can perform this procedure at the Hilger Clinic in Minneapolis, MN.
 Dr. Hilger and Dr. Lyford-Pike are board-certified facial plastic surgeons with years of experience performing cosmetic and reconstructive facial plastic surgeries.
 Learn more about the benefits of facial fat grafting, who it is best for, and how it is performed.

 Wrinkles and dark spots are just two examples of the signs of aging that can develop on the face.
 Another part of getting older, for many people, is losing volume from the face, usually in the cheek area.

 During facial augmentation with fat transfer, the surgeon first harvests fat from one area of the patient’s body, such as the thighs or tummy.
-The fat is then purified and processed, so that it can be injected into the cheek area through small micro cannulas.
+The fat is then purified and processed so that it can be injected into the cheek area through small micro cannulas.

 Candidates for Fat Transfer

-Often, the procedure is performed with either sedation or general anesthesia.
+Often, the procedure is performed under either sedation or general anesthesia.
 It can take up to an hour to inject the fat into the cheek area.
 How much of the fat will remain in the treated area and how much will be reabsorbed by the body can be difficult to predict.
-Some patients decide to have a second procedure performed later on, to replace any fat that the body absorbed.
+Some patients decide to have a second procedure performed, later on, to replace any fat that the body absorbed.

 After fat transfer, recovery can take up to a week.
 It’s common for people to have some mild discomfort as well as some bruising in the injection areas.